Nuclear norm regularized loop optimization for tensor network: Benchmark results of NNR loop optimization

 In Fig.~\ref{fig:spectrum}, we present singular value spectrums of coarse-grained tensors, which supposedly monitors the RG flow at the unstable critical fixed-point.
 For Loop-TNR, it obtains approximately identical singular value spectrums as a function of the RG steps starting from the 3rd iteration, roughly up to the 40th.
 In contrast, NNR-TNR maintains the almost identical unstable critical fixed-point tensors more than 40th RG steps.
 In addition, the RG flow ends in the trivial fixed-point tensor for both results, which implies that there is no footprint of short-range correlation for NNR-TNR, as well as Loop-TNR.
 Thus, it seems that NNR-TNR successfully truncates the short-range correlation during loop optimization.
 The bottom panels of Fig.~\ref{fig:spectrum} shows the approximations to scale-invariance measured by $\delta = ||s^{(t)}-s^{(t-1)}||$, where $s^{t}$ is the singular values of the normalized tensor $T^{(t)} = Us^{(t)}V^{\dagger}$ at the $t$-th RG step.
 It seems that NNR-TNR improves Loop-TNR in terms of fixing the scale-invariant tensor at criticality.

 In Fig.~\ref{fig:cft}, we show the results of central charge and the smallest 40 scaling dimensions $\Delta$ computed from diagonalizing transfer matrix \cite{PhysRevB.80.155131} for Loop-TNR and NNR-TNR.
 In the Loop-TNR case, the higher levels of scaling dimensions spectrum become unstable as a function of the RG steps and hardly distinguishable, for examples $\Delta \geq 3$ for $\chi = 16$ and $\Delta \geq 4$ for $\chi = 32$, respectively.
 On the other hand, in the case of NNR-TNR, such instabilities of the aforementioned levels of scaling dimensions are not seen.
-NNR-TNR successfully extracts $\Delta= 3$, $\Delta=3.125$ scaling dimensions at $\chi=16$ and $\Delta=4$ and $4.125$ are recognizable at $\chi=32$, although there exist some spurious solutions at $\Delta \approx 3.7$ for some unknown reasons.
+NNR-TNR successfully extracts $\Delta= 3$, $\Delta=3.125$ scaling dimensions at $\chi=16$ and $\Delta=4$ and $4.125$ are recognizable at $\chi=32$.
+Although there exist some spurious solutions such as the one around $\Delta\approx 3.3$ for $\chi=16$ and $\Delta\approx 3.7$ for $\chi=32$, we can eliminate these spurious solutions based on their stronger dependence on $\chi$ and $L$ than the true solutions.

-In terms of the accuracies of CFT data, we compare the absolute value of relative errors of central charge $c$ and the scaling dimensions of primary fields $\Delta_{\sigma}$ and $\Delta_{\epsilon}$ of both methods at different system size in Fig.~\ref{fig:scaling_error}.
-One can see that the relative errors of all the quantities approach to the exact values up to around 15th RG steps and deviate afterwards, which is an expected behavior due to finite size and finite bond dimension effects \cite{ueda2023finitesize}.
-For the relative errors of $c$ and $\Delta_{\sigma}$, which correspond to the leading and the next-leading conformal weights of Ising CFT, NNR-TNR does not show any significant improvements over Loop-TNR.
-However, the relative error of $\Delta_{\epsilon}$ of NNR-TNR is slightly more accurate than Loop-TNR.
-We have observed that NNR-TNR has a tendency to evaluate the higher levels of scaling dimensions accurately compared to Loop-TNR.
+In terms of the accuracies of CFT data, we compare the absolute value of relative errors of central charge $c$ and the scaling dimensions upto $\Delta =3$ at different system size in Fig.~\ref{fig:scaling_error}.
+One can see that the relative errors of all the quantities approach to the exact values and deviate afterwards, which is an expected behavior due to finite size and finite bond dimension effects \cite{ueda2023finitesize}.
+For the CFT data corresponding to the lower indices of the fixed-point tensor, e.g. central charge and the scaling dimensions of primary fields, NNR-TNR produces slightly more accurate and stable result against RG steps than Loop-TNR.
+In addition, we have observed that NNR-TNR tends to significantly improve the accuracies of the higher levels of scaling dimensions compared to Loop-TNR, by an order of magnitude for $\Delta=3$, for example.
+It seems to suggest that NNR-TNR can more effectively eliminate short-range correlations than Loop-TNR, thereby reaching a more genuine critical fixed-point tensor.

 In all cases above, 50 or less iterations were required for NNR loop optimization at each RG steps.